apache/mynewt-site/docs/os/modules/sensor_framework/sensor_mgr_api.md

 ### Polling Sensors

-The sensor manager implements a poller that reads sensor data from sensors at sspecified poll rate.
+The sensor manager implements a poller that reads sensor data from sensors at specified poll rates.
 If an application configures a sensor to be polled, using the `sensor_set_poll_rate_ms()` function defined in the [sensor API](/os/modules/sensor_framework/sensor_api.md), the sensor manager poller will poll and read the configured sensor data from the sensor at the specified interval.

-The sensor manager poller uses an OS callout to setup a timer event to poll the sensors.
-By default, the poller uses the default OS event queue and the OS main task to process timer events.
+The sensor manager poller uses an OS callout to set up a timer event to poll the sensors, and uses the default OS event queue and the OS main task to process timer events.
+The `SENSOR_MGR_WAKEUP_RATE` syscfg setting specifies the default wakeup rate the sensor manager poller wakes up to poll sensors.
+The sensor manager poller uses the poll rate for a sensor if the sensor is configured for a higher poll rate than the `SENSOR_MGR_WAKEUP_RATE` setting value.

 **Note:**  An application needs to register a [sensor listener](/os/modules/sensor_framework/sensor_listener_api.md) to receive the sensor data that the sensor manager poller reads from a sensor.